thruthesky/firelibrary-app/README.md

 Firebase CMS Library for Frontend

 ## TODO
+* Unit test
+ * @done (Not much to do) Produce all the errors of https://firebase.google.com/docs/reference/js/firebase.firestore.FirestoreError

+   *  emtpy category id
+   *  wrong category id: with slash, space, dot, other specail chars.
+   *  too long category id
+   *  too short category id
+   *  category id with existing
+   *  category id with
+   *  empty category data
+   *  too big category data. over 1M. ( this is not easy to test. )

 * user update with email/password login.
 * Authentication social login and profile update.